lewishowles/components/src/components/form/form-checkbox-group/form-checkbox-group.md

 Additional classes to merge onto every option row.
 Use this with the `option` slot when the card preset does not match the required design.
 Conditional styling for selected, first, or last options can target the option row's `data-state` and `data-position` attributes in your own CSS.

+### `optionsClasses`

+- type: `string|array|object`
+- default: `null`

+Additional classes to merge onto the options wrapper around option rows.
+Use this to apply layout classes to the whole options collection.

 ## Methods

 ### `triggerFocus`